mikkelwillen/SPAI/README.md

 # SPAI preconditioner on GPU
 This project contains the code for the Bachelor Project "Parallel Implementation of the SPAI algorithm" by Caroline Amalie Kierkegaard and Mikkel Willén.

-Bachelor Project by Caroline Amalie Kierkegaard and Mikkel Willén
+The project was supervised by Cosmin Oancea and was submitted in June 2023.

 ## Project description
 This thesis explores the Sparse Approximate Inverse (SPAI) preconditioner, which calculates